GoogleChrome/web.dev/src/site/content/en/blog/building-split-text-animations/index.md

 ### Splitting text in place

-For each of the split targets we find in Javascript, we'll split their text based on the value of the attribute and map each string to a `<span>`.
+For each of the split targets we find in JavaScript, we'll split their text based on the value of the attribute and map each string to a `<span>`.
 We can then replace the text of the element with the boxes we made: